apache/pekko/docs/src/main/paradox/stream/stream-introduction.md

  * Read the @ref:[Quick Start Guide](stream-quickstart.md) to get a feel for how streams look like and what they can do.
- * The top-down learners may want to peruse the @ref:[Design Principles behind Akka Streams](../general/stream/stream-design.md) at this point.
+ * The top-down learners may want to peruse the @ref:[Design Principles behind Pekko Streams](../general/stream/stream-design.md) at this point.
  * The bottom-up learners may feel more at home rummaging through the
 @ref:[Streams Cookbook](stream-cookbook.md).